-Dublin roots band I Draw Slow have been consistently honing their craft over the course of the last 10 years.
+Dublin roots band I Draw Slow have been consistently honing their craft over the course of the last 11 years.
 They have been selling out venues in Ireland and releasing their records to critical acclaim.
 However, they haven’t only focused here.
-It’s been five years since the 5 piece band made their debut US appearance in Nashville, following the Number 2 Irish chart position of their second album, Redhills.
+It’s been six years since the 5 piece band made their debut US appearance in Nashville, following the Number 2 Irish chart position of their second album, Redhills.

-2017 is set to be a busy year for I Draw Slow.
-They have just signed with Compass Records, one of the most important independent roots labels in the U.S., who also feature Ron Sexsmith, Altan, and the Waifs on their roster .
+2017 was a busy year for I Draw Slow.
+They signed with Compass Records, one of the most important independent roots labels in the U.S., who also feature Ron Sexsmith, Altan, and the Waifs on their roster .
 Announcing the signing, Compass Records CEO Garry West said: ‘First, we noticed how they got the crowd involved in what they were doing.
 Their energy is truly infectious.
 Then we noticed that their CDs and merchandise were flying off the shelves in the festival store.
 That kind of immediate response is always going to get our attention!
 But more than anything we’ve been impressed with the strength of the songwriting, the sibling harmony and the musical proficiency of the band.
 They are truly dedicated to their craft.”

-The music has also brought I Draw Slow to play in some weird and wonderful places – such as deep into the Canadian prairie after a two hour horse-drawn buffalo safari, at the residence of the Irish Ambassador to New York and to an audience of thousands at the iconic Grey Fox Festival playing with a roots collective that featured folk legends Chris Thile, Gerry Douglas and Tim O’Brien.
+The music has also brought I Draw Slow to play in some weird and wonderful places – such as deep into the Canadian prairie after a two hour horse-drawn buffalo safari, at the residence of the Irish Ambassador to New York and to an audience of thousands at the iconic Grey Fox Festival playing with a roots collective that featured folk legends Chris Thile, Jerry Douglas and Tim O’Brien.

 I Draw Slow have attracted the best of Irish talent to their video production: two of their videos (Swans, Valentine) were directed by Hugh O’Conor (My Left Foot, Three Musketeers, The Bachelor) and Aidan Gillen (Game of Thrones, The Wire, Love/Hate) starred as their eponymous anti-hero, Valentine.
 The band assembled the cream of the Irish burlesque scene for their breakthrough video Goldmine.
 Their videos have received hundreds of thousands of YouTube hits.